ExpediaGroup/beekeeper/README.md

 For example, the healthcheck endpoint at: `http://<address>:<port>/actuator/health`.

-Each application listens on different ports:
+Each application listens on a different port:

 | Application                 | Port |
 |:----|:----|